 Object lessons are so essential to our experience in life that we usually never think about them as distinct tools.

-It has been said that the brain of a newborn child functions at a rate that far exceeds that of its adult human equivalent in it’s ability to interact within its new environment.
+It has been said that the brain of a newborn child function at a rate that far exceeds that of its adult human equivalent in its ability to interact with its new environment.
 While a babies reasoning seems primitive, it is very effective.

 If they are hungry, they cry; if their uncomfortable because they’ve soiled themselves, they cry; if their board and want stimulation, they cry.